AMDESE/sev-tool/readme.md

 ## Proposed Provisioning Steps
 ##### Platform Owner
-1. Generate your OCA (example using openssl coming soon)
+1. Generate your OCA (example using openssl coming soon).
+Please see the API spec for key/certificate specifications
 2. Get Platform and connect to Internet
 3. Install SEV-supported operating system
 4. Confirm that SEV is supported (using steps in [OS Requirements](#os-requirements))
 5. Make a folder for the SEV-Tool to import/export certs/IDs from/to (pass into commands with the --ofolder flag)
 6. Run the get_id command.
 As a simple check if running when 2 processors, make sure the returned IDs are different by using the --verbose flag
 7. Get the CEK_ASK from the AMD KDS server by running the generate_cek_ask command
+   - Note: the CEK certificate will be different every time you pull it from the KDS sever.
+The server re-generates/re-signs the cert every time instead of storing a static cert
 8. Run the pek_csr command to generate a certificate signing request for your PEK.
 This will allow you to take ownership of the platform.
 9. Sign PEK with OCA (example using openssl coming soon)
 10. Run the pek_cert_import command
 11. Run the pdh_cert_export command
 12. Run the get_ask_ark command
 13. Run the export_cert_chain command to export the PDH down to the ARK (AMD root) and zip it up
-14. Save the complete cert chain for Guest Owners (GO's)
+14. Save the complete cert chain to send to the Guest Owners (GO's)
 15. Make available UEFI image for guests

 ##### Guest Owner